Policy Learning under Endogeneity Using Instrumental Variables: Abstract

 \section{Abstract}

-This paper studies the identification and estimation of individualized intervention policies in observational data settings characterized by endogenous treatment selection and the availability of instrumental variables.
-We introduce encouragement rules that manipulate an instrument.
-Incorporating the marginal treatment effects (MTE) as policy invariant structural parameters, we establish the identification of the social welfare criterion for the optimal encouragement rule.
-Focusing on binary encouragement rules, we propose to estimate the optimal policy via the Empirical Welfare Maximization (EWM) method and derive convergence rates of the regret (welfare loss).
-We consider extensions to accommodate multiple instruments and budget constraints.
-Using data from the Indonesian Family Life Survey, we apply the EWM encouragement rule to advise on the optimal tuition subsidy assignment.
-Our framework offers interpretability regarding why a certain subpopulation is targeted.
+I propose a framework for learning individualized policy rules in observational data settings characterized by endogenous treatment selection and the availability of an instrumental variable.
+I introduce encouragement rules that manipulate the instrument.
+By incorporating the marginal treatment effect (MTE) as a policy invariant parameter, I establish the identification of the social welfare criterion for the optimal encouragement rule.
+Focusing on binary encouragement rules, I propose to estimate the optimal encouragement rule via the Empirical Welfare Maximization (EWM) method and derive the welfare loss convergence rate.
+I apply my method to advise on the optimal tuition subsidy assignment in Indonesia.